Unbanned Bible Publications

 Boer Mason Traitors and Their Luxurious treatment in Concentration Camps

-These unscrupulous lies expose the malicious, murderous spirit of ‘noble’ masonry and the clandestine forces, which plan political takeovers, wars and genocide without anyone knowing!
+These unscrupulous lies expose the malicious, murderous spirit of ‘noble’ masonry and its clandestine forces, which plan political takeovers, wars, and genocide without anyone knowing!

 The families of mason Afrikaners were treated “satisfactorily,” [read about Stockholm Syndrome among these holocaust survivors,] but the families of loyal Afrikaners and Africans suffered, starved, died, and the rest remained imprisoned in the death camps until after the war.

 [Acknowledgement to those who compiled the photos and images in this study]